shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>I am getting errors when I run npm install or npm start.
 What is going on?</summary>

 This project requires Node to be correctly installed on your computer to work.
 Your learning materials should have covered the installation of Node.
 Sometimes Node can be installed but misconfigured.
-You can try executing `npm run fixit` (check `package.json` to see what this does), but if Node errors are recurrent, it indicates something is wrong with your machine or configuration, and you should request assistance from a learning assistant.
+You can try executing `npm run fixit` (check `package.json` to see what this does), but if Node errors are recurrent, it indicates something is wrong with your machine or configuration, and you should request assistance from a learner assistant.

 </details>